avahidi/frwd/README.rst

 To give you access to ports that would otherwise be hidden or require some work to access.

-I wrote this to emulate EXPOSE command of Docker in LXD.
+I wrote this to emulate EXPOSE command of Docker in LXC.
 The alternative would have been be a cryptic iptables command that would require root access.

 Why not?